 - A. Jurisdiction.
-The civil division shall have jurisdiction over all civil cases, regardless of jurisdictional amount, to include: civil jury and court trials, unlawful detainer, small claims, small claims appeals, creditors examinations, minor's compromises, probate matters, civil settlement conferences, civil writs, civil case and trial management, and law and motion. - B. Location.
+The civil division shall have jurisdiction over all civil cases, regardless of jurisdictional amount. - B. Location.
 The civil division shall be located in the Monterey Division Courthouse at 1200 Aguajito Road, Monterey, California.
-All civil cases shall be processed and tried by the civil division except as otherwise authorized by these rules, specially assigned, or as directed by the presiding judge. - C. All temporary restraining orders brought on behalf or against an elder person, as defined by Probate Code section 2952, subdivision (b), shall be initially heard in the probate department.
+All civil cases shall be processed and tried by the civil division except as otherwise authorized by these rules, specially assigned, or as directed by the presiding judge.

-(Adopted October 1, 1998; Amended January 1, 2006; Subd.(c) added and rule amended January 1, 2009; Amended January 1, 2011)
+(Adopted October 1, 1998; Amended January 1, 2006; Subd.(c) added and rule amended January 1, 2009; Amended January 1, 2011; Amended July 1, 2017)